HackerN64/HackerOoT/INSTALLATION.md

 You can customize which HackerOoT features you want in your project and which not in the `include/config/` folder.
 Just define the features as `true` or `false` or, if necessary, put in the value you want (e.g. Text speed).

-**TIP:** if you are using VS Code, look at [vscode.md](docs/vscode.md) for useful costumization that make working with this project easier.
+**TIP:** if you are using VS Code, look at [vscode.md](docs/vscode.md) for useful customization that make working with this project easier.